-How does one obtain post-graduate career training outside of a traditional postdoctoral fellowship?
-Allison Eberly, Ph.D., a recent Vanderbilt University graduate, chose to pursue a Clinical Microbiology Fellowship at the Mayo Clinic in Rochester, Minnesota.
-Eberly began her 2-year fellowship in July of 2019, and the first thing she learned was that no two days in the clinical laboratory are ever the same.
+the clinical laboratory are ever the same.
 While she spends most of her mornings in laboratory rotations learning how to isolate and identify microbes, the afternoons are more variable and consist of microbiology rounds, didactic sessions, and meetings.
-Eberly is also on call 24/7 every third week of her fellowship, which involves carrying around an actual pager and fielding calls from in-house providers and clients regarding test results.

-Eberly fell in love with microbiology when she joined the laboratory of Dr. Maria Hadjifrangiskou, Ph.D., Associate Professor of Pathology, Microbiology and Immunology, to study biofilms.
-However, basic research wasn't fulfilling Eberly's desire to help people more directly and she knew she needed to pursue a career closer to the clinic.

-After participating in the Clinical Laboratory Medicine ASPIRE Module offered through the BRET Office of Career Development, Eberly learned that as a clinical microbiologist, she could combine her altruistic nature and her love for microbiology.
+Eberly is also on call 24/7 every third week of her fellowship, which involves carrying around an actual pager and fielding calls from in-house providers and clients Eberly fell in love with microbiology when she joined the laboratory of Dr. Maria Hadjifrangiskou, Ph.D., Associate Professor of Pathology, Microbiology and Immunology, to study biofilms.
+However, basic research wasn't fulfilling Eberly's desire to help people more directly and she knew she needed to pursue a After participating in the Clinical Laboratory Medicine ASPIRE Module offered through the BRET Office of Career Development, Eberly learned that as a clinical microbiologist, she could combine her altruistic nature and her love for microbiology.
 In her current role, Eberly gets to test patient samples, determine the cause of infection, and then quickly communicate the results to the care team.
 If current graduate students are considering a position as a clinical microbiologist, Eberly advises them to get exposure as early in their graduate training as possible.
-The clinical world operates very differently than might be expected, and a lab director must wear many different hats.
+The clinical world operates very differently than might be expected, and a lab regarding test results.